 Forms of Service.

-When service is not made via CM/ECF and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing to the e-mail address designated by each party in a single e-mail or by first-class mail in a single package.
+When service is not made via CM/ECF, and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing to the e-mail address designated by each party in a single e-mail or by first-class mail in a single package.

 Service of Motions to Determine Value.

 When a chapter 13 debtor seeks a determination of the allowed amount of a secured claim, and a corresponding determination of the value of the collateral securing that claim, the debtor must request that determination in their plan, i.e., in Part 3.2 of Official Form 113.
-The Clerk serves the plan, but does so only by a means equivalent to first-class mail (i.e., by regular mail or e-mail, depending on the recipient’s prior request).
-If the holder of a claim subject to a request for such a determination is entitled to an elevated level of service, e.g., per Fed.
-R. Bankr.
-P. 7004(h), the movant must effectuate proper service of the plan on that party and file a certificate of service.
+The Clerk serves the plan but does so only by a means equivalent to first-class mail (i.e., by regular mail or e-mail, depending on the recipient’s prior request).
+If the holder of a claim subject to a request for such a determination is entitled to an elevated level of service, e.g., per Bankruptcy Rule 7004(h), the movant must effectuate proper service of the plan on that party and file a certificate of service.
 See also Vt.
 LBR 3012-1.

 Vt.
 LBR 2003-1.
 Meeting of Creditors or Equity Security Holders.